Bordeaux, France: Language & Culture

 You will experience

-Virtual exchange, entrepreneurship and technology skills, student engagement, history and culture.
+Virtual exchange, basic French language skills, student engagement, history and culture.

 Learn more about this destination